restatedev/restate-holiday/README.md

 stacks to the same AWS account with `--context prefix=${USER}`.
 You can also save these context attributes in the `cdk.json` file to avoid repetition for subsequent CDK operations.

-For managed clusters, the Restate ingress URL will be known upfront.
-You can also grab it from the deployment outputs:
+You can obtain the Restate ingress endpoint URL from the stack output:

 ```shell
 export INGRESS=$(aws cloudformation describe-stacks \